Updated January 4, 2020

 I was absolutely shocked when somehow, in the first month, we “found” an extra $1000 for a baby emergency fund (Baby Step 1).
 We didn’t make any huge adjustments by increasing our income or cutting large expenses.
 We just paid attention.
 And it was relatively painless.

 You mean we can speed this process up?

-In Baby Step 2 (a.k.a. our debt snowball, or, all debt but the house), we paid off $25,000 in less than 2 years.
+In Baby Step 2 (the debt snowball, or, all debt but the house), we paid off $25,000 in less than 2 years.
 This was the most intense part of the journey.
 Not only was our income tight, I was going through a very difficult time personally.

-The first $15,000 was paid off a penny at a time.
+The first $15,000 was paid off a penny at a time on one modest income.
 It meant a lot of sacrifice and intentionality.
-My personal struggle eventually led us to sell our previous home and the amount we made on the sale of that house (about $10,000) got us over the last hump.
+My personal struggle eventually led us to sell our home.
+The amount we made on the sale of that house (about $10,000) got us over the last hump.
 Baby Step 2 was done.

-After selling our home, moving across the country and deciding to settle in Texas, we bought a modest home.
-It’s smaller than we’d like (our three boys are crammed into a tiny room), but we didn’t want to get in over our heads again.
+After selling our home, moving across the country and settling in Texas, we bought another modest home.
+We didn’t want to get in over our heads again.

 Where we are today